aroberge/avantpy/roadmap.md

     - perhaps do this via a special `magicturtle` keyword to be use on its own, which would set everything up and make a small subset of turtle functions available.
-- version 0.2: all Python Errors can be caught and an explanation provided
+- all standard Python Errors can be caught and an explanation provided
   - Have decided on whether or not using (py) gettext
     - if yes, document how to use it
     - if no, explain why since using gettext is the standard for internationalization.
     - See, for example https://news.ycombinator.com/item?id=2095334
     - One of many references: https://docs.readthedocs.io/en/latest/i18n.html
-  - a simple tkinter-based IDE has been written
+  - a simple tkinter-based IDE has been written as a demo

-# TODO

-- [ ] TODO: fix_ending in console might not be needed.

-## Enhancements
+## TODO

-- [ ] Review scratch and blockly for alternative to "continue"
+- [ ] Change error handling to pass original and transformed source so as to compare with Python's info about line of code when it is provided as a confirmation that we are not making a mistake in the processing.
+    - [ ] Pass the name of the source as well, rather than storing it in a global state.

 - [ ] Make it possible to show the difflib output in an interactive session without exiting;
   This could be a more useful feature in an IDE environment